smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Interfaces/IAssets.md

   - `CurrentFilters` (CurrentFiltersParameters): Filters selected by the user.
   - `ContentType` ([ContentType](#contenttype), optional): The content types of the assets to return.
   - `ResourceAssetMode` ([ResourceAssetMode](#resourceassetmode), optional): Specifies how to handle resource asset data adapters.
+  - `ResourceAssetType`: The resource asset type of the resource assets to return.
   - `AssetCategory` (string): The asset category of the asset to return.
   - `SearchResultSetUuid` (string, optional): The UUID of the last search result, for endless scrolling, if supported.
   - `FormItemDefinitionId` (string): The form item definition ID to get the allowed values for.